Harsh-pa-thak/LogAnalyzer/README.md

 <div align="center">

-⭐ If you find LogAI useful, consider starring the repository ⭐
+If you find LogAI useful, consider starring the repository.

 </div>